ChangmoSung/karaokeApp/README.md

 }
 ```

-We are particularly interested in the `songs` array, which will have 5 songs representing the top 5 songs of the respective year:
+From the response, we are particularly interested in the `songs` array, which will have 5 songs representing the top 5 songs of the returned year:

 ```javascript
 [